-In 2014 I started hosting the Entrepreneur Shabbat Dinner Series on a monthly basis.
+In 2014, I started hosting the Entrepreneur Shabbat Dinner Series every month.
 The idea behind the series is to take what is a traditional and historically religious and communal bonding platform—the Shabbat dinner table–and use it to facilitate dialogue and the spirit of entrepreneurship.
 Since we launched, the concept has been warmly received by the investor/entrepreneur community, the media, and the Jewish community at large.

-The dinner series has hosted entrepreneurial people that have started non-profit charities to billion dollar companies.
+The dinner series has hosted entrepreneurial people who have started non-profit charities to billion-dollar companies.
 The following is a partial list of the speakers:

-- Ari Tolwin, Serial food and beverage entrepreneur, CEO @ happytree organic treewater.
+- Ari Tolwin, a serial food and beverage entrepreneur, CEO @ happytree Organic Treewater.

-- Avi is Co-founder and CEO of LAVAN, a network of angel impact investors who support Israeli entrepreneurs tackling the world’s most pressing social and environmental challenges.
+- Avi, Co-founder and CEO of LAVAN, a network of angel impact investors who support Israeli entrepreneurs tackling the world’s most pressing social and environmental challenges.

-- James Goldman, Founder/CEO of JWG Associates, Inc., a $135 million advertising agency with 250 employees in 10 offices in the US that was acquired in 2001 by TMP Worldwide, Inc.
+- James Goldman, Founder/CEO of JWG Associates, Inc., a $135-million advertising agency with 250 employees in 10 offices in the US that was acquired by TMP Worldwide, Inc., in 2001

-If you would like to get involved with the dinner series, please reach out to me.
+If you would like to get involved with the dinner series, please reach out and contact me.